Nelfe80/RetroBat-Marquee-Manager/README.md

 <p>
 It is important to note that SVG files may require additional processing time during their first use.
 However, once they are converted to PNG format, you will experience smoother navigation and quicker access to these images within the system.
 </p>
-<h3>StartRetroBat with StartRetrobatMarqueesAS.bat (with dynamic scraping) or with StartRetrobatMarquees.bat (without dynamic scraping) to activate the dynamic marquee system and launch RetroBat.</h3>
+<h3>StartRetroBat with StartRetrobatMarqueesASRA.bat (with dynamic scraping and retroachievements) or StartRetrobatMarqueesAS.bat (with dynamic scraping) or with StartRetrobatMarquees.bat (without dynamic scraping) to activate the dynamic marquee system and launch RetroBat.</h3>
 <h2>Notes</h2>
 <p>
 Ensure MPV and IMAGEMAGICK are installed in /RetroBat/marquees directory.